Large language models can effectively convince people to believe conspiracies: Introduction

-Here we address four empirical questions pivotal to estimating this impact.
-First, can LLMs meaningfully increase belief in misbeliefs, or is their persuasive power largely confined to debunking?
-We operationalize misbeliefs using conspiracy theories (theories that attribute events to secret plots by powerful actors).
-Although not all conspiracy theories are false\textsuperscript{24}, there is widespread belief in conspiracies that are highly epistemically suspect (e.g., the earth being flat, the moon landing being faked, 9/11 being an inside job).
-Thus, ``conspiracies'' in our design function as a proxy for claims that are epistemically low-credence yet nonetheless psychologically (and sometimes politically) salient.
-Second, how do the magnitudes of persuasive effects for and against conspiracy theory belief compare (i.e., is there a true-false symmetry)?
-Third, we ask how resistant AI-induced conspiracy beliefs are to correction.
-Do they persist in the face of counterevidence?
-Fourth, can simple design choices reduce the LLM's ability to mislead without undermining debunking efficacy?
+Using conspiracy beliefs as our model system, we ask four empirical questions pivotal to estimating the threat posed by AI with regard to misbeliefs.
+First, can dialogues with LLM chatbots meaningfully increase belief in conspiracy theories, or is their persuasive power largely confined to debunking them?
+Put differently, how do the magnitudes of persuasive effects for and against conspiracy theory beliefs compare?
+Second, how resistant are AI-induced conspiracy beliefs to correction?
+That is, do they persist in the face of counterevidence?
+Third, can simple technical design choices reduce the LLM's ability to mislead without undermining debunking efficacy?
+Fourth, do the effects of LLM dialogues extend to the information people would publicly post on social media?